theodi/member-directory/app/views/devise/registrations/_student_terms.html.md

     1. The ODI may terminate your membership immediately on written notice if you:
         1. breach any of these terms and conditions;
         2. bring the ODI into disrepute, damage its brand and/or its reputation.
-    2. If the ODI has to terminate your membership for any other reason, it will notify you in writing and refund any proportionate amount of the Membership Fee.

 5. Contact Details
     1. If you wish to contact the ODI, you can email members@theodi.org.